Cryptolaemus montrouzieri

 Life cycle of Cryptolaemus montrouzieri

-• Egg Stage: Cryptolaemus montrouzieri eggs are small, oval-shaped, and usually laid individually or in clusters on plant foliage or near mealybug-infested areas.
-They are typically yellow-white in color and may be found attached to leaves or other surfaces.
+• Egg stage: Cryptolaemus montrouzieri eggs are small, oval-shaped, and usually laid individually or in clusters on plant foliage or near mealybug-infested areas.
+They are typically yellow-white in color and may be found attached to leaves.

-• Adult Stage: Adult Cryptolaemus montrouzieri beetles are small, elongated insects with a dark brown or black coloration.
-They have reddish-orange markings on their wing covers and measure around 4 millimetres in length.
+• Adult stage: Adult Cryptolaemus montrouzieri are small beetles with a dark brown or black coloration and measure around 4 millimetres in length.
 Adults are active predators and feed on mealybugs at all stages of development.